 2. List With Freedom

 - Gold Package – $89: You can list your home for 6 months with 25 photos and unlimited changes.
-Online showing service, open house, a professional yard sign, and other services are available at additional charges.
+Online showing service, open house, a professional FSBO yard sign, and other services are available at additional charges.

 - Platinum Package – $195: You get everything in the Gold plan, plus you can list your property for 6 months with the maximum number of photos.